-9.1 Currency
+9.1.
+Currency

 An Applicant's Qualifications must be current at the time their file was ready for assessment.
-For an Applicant's Qualifications to be considered current, in three (3) of the past five (5) years they must have been attending a Qualifying Law Degree Program, pursuing additional legal studies and acquiring legal experience, satisfactory to the Executive Director, at their sole discretion, or engaged in some combination of legal studies and legal experience.
-If an Applicant's Qualifications are not current at the time their file was ready for assessment, the Qualifications will be considered "stale" and the Applicant will be assigned Core Subjects and/or Additional Legal Subjects in accordance with subsection 9.2.
+For an Applicant's Qualifications to be considered current, in three (3) of the past five (5) years they must have been attending a Qualifying Law Degree Program, pursuing additional legal studies or acquiring legal experience, or engaging in some combination of legal studies and legal experience, satisfactory to the NCA at the Executive Director's sole discretion.
+If an Applicant's Qualifications are not current at the time their file was ready for assessment, the Qualifications will be considered "stale", and the Applicant will be assigned Core Subjects and/or Additional Legal Subjects in accordance with subsection 9.2.

-9.2 Assignment of Additional Subjects
+9.2.
+Assignment of Additional Legal Subjects